 A broad investigation into the design of internet-connected physical objects and the infrastructure that supports them.
 This hands-on course covers topics including embedded systems, wireless communication, internet protocols, cloud computing and security.
-Students will develop their own IoT system in the course.
-Prerequisite: CSCI 306 or ECEG 247.
+Students will develop their own IoT system.
+Prerequisite: (CSCI 206 or CSCI 306) or ECEG 247.
 Crosslisted as ECEG 432 and ECEG 632.